luisweidinger-lava/freightmate-next/docs/freightmate-architecture-flowchart.md

-# FreightMate — System Architecture Flowchart Guide
+# FreightMate — System Architecture Flowchart

 This document describes the complete FreightMate system architecture in enough detail to e.g. manually recreate it as a MURAL flowchart.
 It covers every component, how they connect, and what data flows between them.